ababic/django-cogwheels/README.rst

 Ahh, yes.
 The ``sys.modules[__name__] = MyAppSettingsHelper()`` bit.
 I understand that some developers might think this dirty/hacky/unpythonic/whatever.
 I have to admit, I was unsure about it for a while, too.

 I'll agree that it is somewhat 'uncommon' to see this code in use.
-Perhaps because it's not particularly useful in a lot situations, or perhaps because you use things like this incorrectly, things can break in wierd ways.
+Perhaps because it's not particularly useful in a lot situations, or perhaps because using such feature like this incorrectly can result in things break in terrible, hard-to-debug ways.
 But, support for this hack is not going anywhere, and in `cogwheels` case, it's useful, as it removes the need to instantiate things in ``__init__.py`` (which I dislike for a number of reasons).

 If you're still not reassured, perhaps Guido van Rossum (Founder of Python) can put your mind at rest? https://mail.python.org/pipermail/python-ideas/2012-May/014969.html